Dance Units 3 and 4

 - creating and making your own solo dance works showing a range of movements, which explores the criteria as set by the VCAA

-- learning, rehearsing and performing a learnt group dance as a DECV class
+- learning, rehearsing and performing a learnt group dance as a VSV class

 What skills do you need?